GiGurra/flycd/README.md

   installed :D)
 * Needs some persistence and queueing of incoming webhook commands to no run into data races, or lose data if flycd crashes or is re-deployed :S. Currently, it just spins up a go-routine for running the new deployment.
+* Needs a better way to scan existing available apps than re-read all of their specs from disk on every webhook event.

 **I have no idea if I will have time or interest in continuing this project until it reaches a useful state :D.**
 Consider it proof of concept, and nothing more.